 Current Course Offerings

-Details of my current course offerings and syllabi are available through the NIU Department of Political Science here.
+Details of my current course offerings (including syllabi) are available through the NIU Department of Political Science here.
 Additional course information, previous syllabi, and course evaluations are all available upon request.

 Previous Teaching Experience